MBHI Staff

 Carolyn Taber

-Originally from the East Coast, Carolyn studied documentary filmmaking at Ithaca College’s Park School of Communications, graduating in 2008.
-The call of the mountains inspired her move to Colorado shortly thereafter.
-In Boulder, Colorado for 6 years, Carolyn co-founded Earth Explorers, a STEM education nonprofit that connects student filmmakers with working scientists in their community.
-Seeking a new challenge, and looking to reconnect with family in Missoula, Carolyn switched gears and joined the Missoula Butterfly House and Insectarium team to focus on developing and facilitating a wide range of informal learning experiences for kids and bug lovers of all ages.
+Carolyn joined the Missoula Butterfly House and Insectarium team in 2015 to focus on developing and facilitating a wide range of informal learning experiences for kids and bug lovers of all ages.
 Carolyn has a passion for fostering curiosity and loves answering all of the great questions that come her way.
-She is currently working towards her Masters in Museum Studies from the Harvard Extension School to further hone her skills as a museum educator.
+She graduated with her Master's in Museum Studies from Harvard in May of 2022.

 MBHI Volunteer Board Members